Your link text

 people were fine with the idea of another god, but when Paul explained that Jesus was Christ and was risen from the dead, they rebuked him.

 Paul, Silas, and Timothy traveled to Philippi.
 They met Lydia, a wealthy merchant, who opened her home as a meeting place for the church.
-In Philippi, Paul cast the demon out of the slave girl
+In Philippi, because Paul cast the demon out of the slave girl, he was beaten and thrown in prison.
+During the night, God caused an earthquake which released the prisoners.

 Next, they traveled to Thessalonica.
 Some of the Jews believed as well as many Greeks, including some of the leading women.
 Unfortunately, the non-believing Jews formed a violent mob, so Paul and Silas escaped during the night to Berea.